 It’s Week 2 of the New Year New Room Refresh Challenge.
 Last week, I shared the before photos of the former bedroom that we recently converted into a playroom / hangout room better suited to our growing boys.
-This week, I’m talking about playroom furniture and how to chose hard working pieces that add both style and function to the space.
+This week, I’m talking about playroom furniture and how to choose hard working pieces that add both style and function to the space.

 Six years ago, I wrote a popular post titled “How to Decorate a Boy’s Bedroom That Will Grow With Him.”
 In that post, I made a pretty bold statement – I had recently finished designing Beckett’s toddler bedroom, and I said that the space could grow with him all the way into his teenage years, with just a few minor updates.
 I knew that over time we’d need to swap out the toddler bed, and that eventually he’d outgrow the small reading chairs – but I felt confident that the bookshelves, table, and dresser would stand the test of time.